-To eliminate the necessity for the issuance of a certificate of title and for a title conversion process and to establish a single chain of ownership for a manufactured home that is affixed on land, subsection (e) requires will be classified as real property, subsections (a) & (b) require the retailer to transfer title by a manufactured home deed in recordable form.
+To eliminate the necessity for the issuance of a certificate of title and for a title conversion process and to establish a single chain of ownership for a manufactured home that is affixed on land, subsection (c) requires the retailer to transfer title by a manufactured home deed in recordable form.
 Under Section 8(d), all future conveyances of a right, title, or interest in the home while it remains real property must be made in accordance with the real property laws.
 For example, a deed is used to convey title, and a mortgage or deed of trust is used to create a security interest.
 If the home is severed, Section 5 requires the owner to record an affidavit of severance in the land records of the jurisdiction from which the home is being moved.
-If the owner subsequently reaffixes the home on land, Section 6 requires the owner to record an affidavit of affixation in the land records of the jurisdiction in which the home is reaffixed, if it will be classified as real property.
+If the owner subsequently reaffixes the home on land, Section 6 requires the owner to record an affidavit of affixation in the land records of the jurisdiction in which the home is reaffixed.
 This affidavit must include the recording information for the deed or affidavit of affixation for the home's previous location.